There’s more to film than the next Marvel outing. You just have to know where to look for it.

-In 2020, history was made when critically acclaimed filmmaker Bong Joon-ho won Oscars for both “best foreign film” and “best picture” for his dark comedy film Parasite.
-In 2021, Asian-American filmmaker Chloe Zhao has been nominated for her universally acclaimed drama Nomadland starring Frances McDormand, who has been nominated for an Oscar for her lead performance.
+In 2020, history was made when critically acclaimed filmmaker Bong Joon-ho won Oscars for both “Best Foreign Film” and “Best Picture” for his dark comedy film Parasite.
+In 2021, Asian-American filmmaker Chloe Zhao was nominated for her universally acclaimed drama Nomadland starring Frances McDormand, who was also nominated for an Oscar for her lead performance.
 If Zhao wins the Oscar, she will be the first Asian woman to take the prize.

 Here are my top three suggestions for your consideration.